svenlankester/ortec-finance-task-list/README.md

+# Disclaimer

+I ended up having to skip optionals 2.2 (group by project after date) and 4.5 (GET endpoint for grouping by deadline) due to falling ill and running short on time.
+Especially implementing the latter one is fairly trivial so I will gladly elaborate on how to in the interview.

 # Task List

 You have been handed over an existing (fictional) codebase of a task list application.
 This application allows you to create projects, add tasks to those projects, check and uncheck them, and view tasks by project.